 |I am an Assistant Professor (Akademischer Rat) at Leibniz University Hannover’s Institute of Macroeconomics.
 I am also an Affiliated Researcher at Maastricht University and United Nations University’s Maastricht Economic and Social Research Institute on Innovation and Technology (UNU-MERIT), affiliated with the AidData Research Consortium and with the RTG 1723 Research Training Group Globalization and Development (GlaD) at the Universities of Göttingen and Hannover.

-My research is broadly situated in applied econometrics, development economics, and political economy.
+My research is broadly situated in development economics, urban/ regional economics, political economy and applied econometrics.
 Within those fields I’m interested in almost anything involving geospatial data, but particularly economic growth, the political economy of ethnicity, and studying poverty/ inequality around the world.

 The German Science Foundation (DFG) recently funded a large and exciting project called “Shining (New) Light on Regional Inequality, Convergence and Development”.
 You can learn more about the project, our partners and output at www.lightinequality.com.